cpuguy83/blog/_posts/2015-09-15-experimenting-with-native-docker-tooling.md

 This will instruct docker-machine to create a new droplet on Digital Ocean with Debian Jessie, use the experimental repos to install docker, and sets up the network overlay driver.
-It also the swarm manager and swarm agent (in a container) on this node with the pre-created cluster key.
+It also sets up the swarm manager and swarm agent (in a container) on this node with the pre-created cluster key.
-We have to `|| echo > /dev/null` because one, we did `set -e` above, which instructs bash to exit on error, and two because the engine installation above does yield an error even though everything is ok, this is a bug in docker-machine.
+We have to `|| echo > /dev/null` because one, we `set -e` above, which instructs bash to exit on error, and two because the engine installation above yields an error even though everything is ok... this is a bug in the docker-machine provisioner for Debian.

 Once this is done we can setup the other two nodes in parallel: